ibm-functions/shell/docs/dev/README.md

 application.
 Electron is a framework for developing rich client applications, using browser technologies.
-Electron applications are cross-platform, at least to the extent that the framework has builds for Windows, MacOS, and Linux.
+Electron applications are cross-platform, at least to the extent that the framework has builds for Windows, macOS, and Linux.

 ## Quick Start Guide